-Keywords Principle SFM-1: The organisation responsible for the management of the forest shall act according to the law. laws and regulations Criterion SFM-1.1: All relevant local and national laws and regulations and ratified international treaties are complied with.
-Guidance: - Labourers are employed according to the relevant social and labour legislation and regulations, including those on health and safety. - The laws pertaining to fauna management and protected animals are respected and protected animals are not captured or hunted. - Regulations pertaining to environmental pollution, biological control and soil- and water conservation are adhered to. - Laws and regulations pertaining to forest management planning and operations (including forest practices codes) are adhered to. - Legislation allowing for other land use in the area is respected. - Implications stemming from ratified international treaties and conventions are translated into management actions.
+Keywords Principle SFM-1: The organisation responsible for the management of the forest shall act according to the law.
+Laws and regulations Criterion SFM-1.1: All relevant local and national laws and regulations and ratified international treaties are complied with.
+Guidance: Labourers are employed according to the relevant social and labour legislation and regulations, including those on health and safety.
+The laws pertaining to fauna management and protected animals are respected and protected animals are not captured or hunted.
+Regulations pertaining to environmental pollution, biological control and soil- and water conservation are adhered to.
+Laws and regulations pertaining to forest management planning and operations (including forest practices codes) are adhered to. - Legislation allowing for other land use in the area is respected. - Implications stemming from ratified international treaties and conventions are translated into management actions.
+Legal awareness Criterion SFM-1.2: Legislative instruments and regulations are known.

-legal awareness Guidance: - An up-to-date register of national and local legislation and relevant international agreements is maintained. - Staff and contractors are aware of all implications of legislation, regulations and relevant international agreements. - All relevant parties have knowledge of the relevant local legislation and regulations.
+- An up-to-date register of national and local legislation and relevant international agreements is maintained. - Staff and contractors are aware of all implications of legislation, regulations and relevant international agreements. - All relevant parties have knowledge of the relevant local legislation and regulations.
 An active policy ensures that the relevant local legislation and regulations are understood and put into practise. - There is a clear system for imposing sanctions if these rules are not complied with, which is applied transparently by an independent arbitration board.